 Please read through this information carefully, to ensure you meet our criteria and comply with the terms and conditions before you complete the application form.

-To be eligible for discretionary rate relief, an organisation must clearly demonstrate that:
+To be eligible for DRR an organisation must clearly show:

 - It was not established for and is not conducted for, the purpose of making a profit.